Director of Development Position Description

 George Jackson Academy offers competitive compensation and benefits, in addition to opportunities for personal and professional growth as well as the rewards of serving high-need students, families, and communities from across New York City.

-Send a resume and cover letter explaining how you are right for this position to email@example.com.
+Send a resume and cover letter to firstname.lastname@example.org.
 No phone calls please.

 George Jackson Academy does not discriminate on the basis of race, color, religion, sexual orientation, or ethnic or national origin and is an equal opportunity employer.